newday0609/API-Design/README.md

 While these are our standards, if your API design meaningfully, rather than incidentally doesn't match their expectations, please open a pull request to this document and we will adapt the standards to cover your needs.

+Not following these standards will greatly slow down your path to production as we discuss your design on it's way through.

 ## Guidelines

 These are a set of recommendations for solving common problems in API design.
 We strongly prefer you follow this guidance unless there's a good reason to deviate from it.